Kochen-Specker Contextuality

 \subsection{Noncontextuality for ideal measurements}

-The final boost for a general theory-independent framework for contextuality rooted in the notion of noncontextuality used by KS (but free of the assumptions that only hold in quantum mechanics) was the discovery of the quantum violation of the Klyachko, Can, Binicio\u{g}lu, and Shumovsky (KCBS) inequality \cite{Klyachko:2008PRL} by single qutrits in an specific quantum state, followed by the discovery of similar inequalities that are violated by any quantum state (of a given dimension) \cite{Cabello:2008PRL,Badziag:2009PRL}.
+The final boost for a general theory-independent framework for contextuality rooted in the notion of noncontextuality used by KS (but free of the assumptions that hold only in quantum mechanics) was the discovery of the quantum violation of the KCBS inequality \cite{Klyachko:2008PRL} by single qutrits in a specific quantum state, followed by the discovery of similar inequalities that are violated by any quantum state (of a given dimension) \cite{Cabello:2008PRL,Badziag:2009PRL}.
 Unlike previous inequalities, the bounds of these inequalities are derived only from the assumption of outcome noncontextuality, without extra constraints inspired by quantum mechanics.

-Interestingly, the KCBS inequality was introduced in an earlier paper \cite{Klyachko:2007NATO} as a way of showing that single spin-$1$ particles can exhibit a form of ``single-particle entanglement'', defined as maximal uncertainty of a set of observables associated to a Lie algebra.

-Then it was the question: For what type of measurements and contexts there is an ``{\em a priori} reason to believe that the results for should be the same''? \cite{Bell:1966RMP}.
-One possible answer is: for those measurements that yield the same result when performed repeatedly on the same physical system and do not produce any change in the outcomes of any jointly measurable observable.
-And for those contexts defined as sets of compatible ideal measurements.
-These measurements are called ``ideal'' \cite{Cabello:2019PRA} or ``sharp'' \cite{Chiribella:2016IC}.
-Intuitively, ideal measurements reveal pre-existing context-independent ``properties'' of the measured system that are preserved after the act of measuring.
+The KCBS inequality was introduced in an earlier paper \cite{Klyachko:2007NATO} as a way of showing that single spin-$1$ particles can exhibit a form of ``single-particle entanglement,'' defined as maximal uncertainty of a set of observables associated with a Lie algebra.
+This led to the question: For what type of measurements and contexts is there an ``{\em a priori} reason to believe that the results for should be the same'' \cite{Bell:1966RMP}?
+One possible answer is, for those measurements that yield the same result when performed repeatedly on the same physical system and do not produce any change in the outcomes of any jointly measurable observable, and for contexts made of compatible sets of them.
+These measurements are called ideal \cite{Cabello:2019PRA} or sharp \cite{Chiribella:2016IC}.
+Intuitively, ideal measurements reveal preexisting context-independent ``properties'' of the measured system that are preserved after the act of measuring.
 However, in general, this may not be the case.